rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1a-jenkins.md

 > In this exercise, we'll connect our code base to Sonar for quality metrics

-1. Open the CodeReadyWorkspace and create a sonar file in the root of the `pet-battle` project.
+1. Open the Dev Spaces Workspace and create a sonar file in the root of the `pet-battle` project.
 This file contains the information of Sonarqube instance and other properties for the scanner to use while assessing the code base.

     ```javascript
     cd /projects/pet-battle